How to Start an LLC in Florida

 Keep Your Company Compliant

-- Understand Florida state tax requirements.
+Florida businesses selling a physical product are generally required to register for a seller’s permit through the Florida Taxation website.
 Visit our Florida Sales Tax guide to learn more about seller’s permits and Florida sales tax.

 More LLC Resources